 Get ready to become a lawn care expert

 Apartment or complex living certainly has disadvantages, but you rarely have to worry about maintaining your lawn if you have one.
-You also have the advantage of a landlord who can help with leaks, broken heaters, and other standard maintenance issues.
+You also have the advantage of an HOA or landlord who can help with lawn care.

 When you move to a rural area, you give up that luxury entirely.

 Tasks like home and lawn upkeep fall entirely on your shoulders.
-More than that, lawn maintenance becomes much more involved than simply mowing.
-Instead, you also have to worry about keeping animals, invasive plants, and more off your property.
+More than that, lawn maintenance becomes much more involved than simply mowing, considering the size of your land, animals, and harsh weather.

 You might find fewer job opportunities and resources